Verifying Learning-Based Robotic Navigation Systems: Training the DRL Models

 \end{itemize}

 \mysubsection{Reinforce Parameters}

-Our implementation is based on a na\"ive version of Reinforce which directly implements the policy gradient theorem~\cite{SuMcSi99}.
-The strategy for the update rule is a pure \text{Monte Carlo} approach, without any temporal difference rollout. \begin{itemize}
+Our implementation is based on a version of Reinforce which directly implements the policy gradient theorem~\cite{SuMcSi99}.
+The strategy for the update rule is a pure \text{Monte Carlo} approach, without temporal difference rollouts. \begin{itemize}

 \item \textit{memory limit}: None \item \textit{trajectory update frequency}: 20 \item \textit{trajectory reduction strategy}: sum

 \end{itemize}

 \mysubsection{PPO Parameters}